LimJY03/SyntaxComparison/02. Inputs and Outputs/README.md

 ## Output

-To let the program print to the console, we can use the `printf` statement.
+To let the program print to the console, we can use the `printf("outputstring", var)` statement.

 Format specifiers are used together with the `printf()` function to tell the compiler what type of data the variable is storing.
 It is basically a placeholder for the variable value.